 During a takeoff run, the landing gears must have caught the trees.”

-Elwood continued, “By the mid-1960s, the father was completely out of the flight training business,
+Elwood Christ recalled, “By the mid-1960s, the father was completely out of the flight training business,

 and the people who based their planes at the Trexlertown Airport had either died or moved to other fields.

-According to Elwood Christ, Trexlertown Airport closed in 1966.
+According to Elwood, Trexlertown Airport closed in 1966.

 One of the disappointing events, though, for Pop was that the developer who purchased the airport grounds had died.